Account

 - 4 drill holes: One in each corner of the product.

 Each hole is 5mm wide and positioned 18mm in from the edge.
 Ensure that no important text, logos or key information are too close, as it could be cut.
+If you'd prefer a different drill hole size or position, please select our "cut to shape" option and mark the desired drill holes on your artwork using a spot colour labelled "CUT."

 To help with positioning, our templates include these safe zones.
 Using them means you don't need to consider spacing or layout.